itssamuelrowe/zen-website/content/docs/classes-and-objects.md

    with the `static` keyword it is a static variable.
 You will learn about static variables later in this chapter.

- * **Functions**
+ * Functions
    A function is a block of code.
-It defines *a behavior* of the class and its instances.
+It defines a behavior of the class and its instances.

-Do not worry if you do not understand these concepts.
-You will learn them in detail later in the following chapters.

-The order in which you write your class members does not matter, except for initializers.
+The order in which you write your class members does not matter.
 We recommend you to follow a uniform order.
 So you will know where to find your members.

-The fields and functions, that is, the entities that you declare inside your class are known as its **members**.
+Further, the fields and functions, that is, the entities that you declare inside your class are known as its members.

-## Working with Fields
+### Working with Fields

 The general form of a field is shown here.